Services and Web Sites Covered

 - Supporters of CME/CE activities will receive only aggregated data about CME/CE activities that they support.

-The Medscape editorial staff has access to files containing personally identifiable information, including evaluation forms and aggregated CME /CE participant information.
+The Medscape and WebMD Global editorial staffs have access to files containing personally identifiable information, including evaluation forms and aggregated CME /CE participant information.
 These files can be accessed in order to respond to your questions or comments.
-Medscape may also use personally identifiable information, including registration information and evaluation data, in assessing educational needs and evaluating its education activities.
+Medscape and WebMD Global may also use personally identifiable information, including registration information and evaluation data, in assessing educational needs and evaluating their education activities.

 Information from Outside Sources